"Fertilized ACL" Reconstruction

 Known as the "fertilized ACL," this technique uses a mixture of bone marrow concentrate, autograft bone and demineralized bone matrix to fill the tunnels within the knee joint during traditional ACL reconstruction.
 This technique also utilizes an innovative concept of internal brace reinforcement to improve stability of the healing ACL.

 Patients have reported the same results as the standard ACL reconstruction with shorter recovery times, significantly less pain and no known additional risks.
-Visit the patient testimonial section on this page to hear some of their stories.

 Crystal Nye is a football player, mom of three, who tore her ACL during drills.
 She shares how Dr. Lavender's "fertilized ACL" reconstruction technique helped her get back on her feet faster.